microchip-pic-avr-examples/avr64du32-keypad-mplab-mcc/README.md

 | 4 | CTRL + X | Cut
 | SW0 | "AVR DU" | Prints the string "AVR DU"

-**Note**: SW0 is located on the Curiosity Nano.
+**Note 1**: SW0 is located on the Curiosity Nano.

-Every 5 ms, the Real Time Clock (RTC) inside the MCU is used to poll the state of the buttons.
-This effectively debounces the inputs, although the 2x2 Click debounces the buttons automatically.

-**Note**: The 2x2 Click debouncing causes the buttons to be held for an extra ~0.5s.
+**Note 2**: The 2x2 Click debouncing causes the buttons to be held for an extra ~0.5s.
 The code is designed with a one-shot to prevent this from causing issues, however quickly switching buttons or tapping is not possible.

 ## Summary
 This example has shown the AVR64DU32 family of MCUs as a USB Keypad.